MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/ml-security.md

 # Machine learning security

-Machine learning presents unique security considerations for businesses, and companies should consider a number of security principles when designing and assessing machine learning architectures.
+Machine learning presents unique security considerations for businesses, and companies should consider several security principles when designing and assessing machine learning architectures.

 - **Resilience:** Machine learning systems should identify abnormal behavior and prevent manipulation or coercion.